 Edenbridge Figure of 8 walk

-A gentle stroll on the Kent/Surrey border, incorporating the first part of the Eden Valley Walk
+A gentle stroll on the Kent/Surrey border, with the option of doing the first leg of the Eden Valley Walk.

 Main Walk: 14 km (8.7 miles).
 Three hours walking time.
 For the whole excursion including trains, sights and meals, allow at least 7 hours.